jimiryquai/hylia/src/posts/a-post-with-figures-and-video.md

 All I needed to do then was invite the Borsch team to review our work and offered our services for the Hollywood team.:

 ![Performing a code review for the Borsch team](/images/code-review.png "I'm not judging 🧑‍⚖️")

+## Conclusion

+To round off this week of firsts I decided I should break new ground in another arena - yeah that's right this is my first blog post!

+In summary I can't recommend the Practicum by Yandex Web Developer track enough.
+I've learned so much since February and there's so much of the course left in front of us.
+So from here on in it's going to be one blog post per week because every week has been like this so far.
+Onward and upward.